clayne/reshaders/README.md

 ## Acknowledgements

 + MartinBFFan and Pao on Discord for reporting bugs
-+ BSD for bug propaganda and helping to solve my issue
++ [BlueSkyDefender](https://github.com/BlueSkyDefender) for bug propaganda and helping to solve my issue
-+ TheGordinho for listening ear and funnies
++ [TheGordinho](https://github.com/TheGordinho) for listening ear and funnies